doc4d/docQodlyPro/versioned_docs/version-21/4DQodlyPro/roles/permissionsOverview.md

 ---
 id: permissionsOverview
-title: Overview
+title: Permissions
 ---

 import Column from '@site/src/components/Column'

-In managing access control within your application, understanding the hierarchy and how permissions can override one another is crucial.
-Permissions can be set at various levels—**Datastore**, **DataClass**, and **Attribute**—each with the ability to override or supplement permissions set at higher levels.
-This hierarchical structure allows for granular control over user access to resources.

-## Permissions

-The permissions grid provides a comprehensive interface for managing access control.
+A permission is the ability to do an action on a resource.
+For example, *execute the `ds.myTable.myFunction()`* represents a permission.
+Each permission can be given to one or more privileges.

+When no specific permission has been defined for a resource, access to the resource may be automatically unrestricted or restricted depending on the [default mode](#default-restriction-modes) defined for the project.

-### Permission Types
+## Permission Types

 Permissions define essential actions on resources, covering tasks such as creation, reading, updating, deletion, description, execution (for functions), and promotion (also for functions).